manuelp/diffing-refactoring/README.md

 # diffing-refactoring

-Sample code for the diffing article
+Sample code for the diffing article.